cjacker/opensource-toolchain-gd32vf103/README.md

 There are several SDKs you can use with gd32vf103/longan nano.

 ## Baremetal Programming
-[GD32VF103_templates](https://github.com/WRansohoff/GD32VF103_templates) provide some minimum baremetal examples, since latest gcc use '-march=rv32imac_zicsr' instead of '-march=rv32imac', I make a local copy in this repo and change the default toolchain to 'riscv-none-elf-gcc' and set '-march=rv32imac_zicsr', please refer to [GD32VF103_baremetal_examples](https://github.com/cjacker/opensource-toolchain-gd32vf103/GD32VF103_baremetal_examples).
+[GD32VF103_templates](https://github.com/WRansohoff/GD32VF103_templates) provide some minimum baremetal examples, since latest gcc use '-march=rv32imac_zicsr' instead of '-march=rv32imac', I make a local copy in this repo and change the default toolchain to 'riscv-none-elf-gcc' and set '-march=rv32imac_zicsr', please refer to [GD32VF103_baremetal_examples](https://github.com/cjacker/opensource-toolchain-gd32vf103/tree/main/GD32VF103_baremetal_examples).

-And try build an example:
+And try build an example as:
 ```
 cd hello_led
 make
 ```

-'main.elf' and 'main.bin' will be generated.
+After built successfully, 'main.elf' and 'main.bin' will be generated.

 ## Official Firmware Library